anjjriit/view-maker/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-ViewMaker is for use with the Laravel PHP framework (5.2 and up).
-It's a plugin for the artisan command line tool that ships with Laravel.
-ViewMaker provides a suite of commands that help you quickly stand up a crud application from scratch in very little time.
+**ViewMaker** is for use with the Laravel PHP framework (5.2 and up).
+It's a plugin for the artisan command line tool that ships with Laravel.  **ViewMaker** provides a suite of commands that help you quickly stand up a crud application from scratch in very little time, with views that feature a working data grid.

-ViewMaker's commands give you a lot of flexibility because you can use it to create the parts you need separately or all at once through our [make:foundation](#makefoundation) artisan command.
+**ViewMaker's** commands give you a lot of flexibility because you can use it to create the parts you need separately or all at once through our **[make:foundation](#makefoundation)** artisan command.
 It will opimize your workflow.

-VeiwMaker's [make:foundation](#makefoundation) artisan command puts it all together for you.
+**ViewMaker's** **[make:foundation](#makefoundation)** artisan command puts it all together for you.
 It creates a model from scratch with corresponding migration, routes, controllers and views, forming a basic crud app, with searchable, sortable columns.
 It also builds a basic unit test and sets up your factory for quick population of seed data.